tsne/quant/README.md

 collection of metrics.
 With this registry all supported metric types can be created.
 Each metric has its own unique name within the registry to identify the metric.
 A registry provides the function `Report` to write a snapshot of each registered metric to the specified reporters.
-The quant package provides the `StdoutReporter` which writes the snapshots to stdout.
-But it is also possible to provide a custom reporter just by implementing the `Reporter` interface.
+A `Reporter` writes the snapshot to the specified location in the specified format.
+The quant package provides the following reporters:
+* `NullReporter`: does not write any snapshot
+* `StdoutReporter`: writes the snapshots to the standard output

 For a better metrics tracking snapshots of the metrics could be constantly written to a specific location (e.g. a database).
 This can be achieved in two ways: Periodically